oliche/oliche.github.io/_posts/culture/2022-12-19-citations.md

 **Shalom Auslander - Mother for Dinner**

 What about F-150s?
 The Elders asked.
 For they are not cars, but trucks.
-Ford trucks too, sais the Elder Elders, are forbidden.
+Ford trucks too, said the Elder Elders, are forbidden.
 What about Lincolns? the Elders asked.
 Lincolns are permitted, said the Elder Elders.
 But Lincoln is owned by Ford, said the Elders.